WebAssembly/spec/spectec/test-prose/TEST.md

     - C.TAGS[x] is at.

 Export_ok
-- the export (EXPORT name externidx) is valid with the name name and the external type xt if and only if:
+- the export (EXPORT name externidx) is valid with the name name and the external type xt if:
   - the external index externidx is valid with the external type xt.

 Globals_ok
-- the global sequence global_u0* is valid with the global type sequence globaltype_u1* if and only if:
+- the global sequence global_u0* is valid with the global type sequence globaltype_u1* if:
   - Either:
     - global_u0* is [].
     - globaltype_u1* is [].